-Join NASA Commander Suni Williams to tour her office: The International Space Station!

-Start with the "Harmony, Tranquility, Unity" tour at this link: https://www.nasa.gov/mission_pages/station/ main/suni_iss_tour.html
+Join NASA Commander Suni Williams to tour her office: the International Space Station!
+Start with the "Harmony, Tranquility, Unity" tour.

 Observe the hygiene and sleeping stations, laboratories, different modules, and command central.
 Connect life on the International Space Station with your life at home by considering how things are similar and what challenges are presented in space.